 Matches will be best of one.
 All matches will be played on Tuesday and Friday at 8:00 PM Eastern Time each week.
 Group Stage will follow a double round robin format.
 All matches will be played online.

-Due to delays in campus openings and the pandemic, Matches 1 and 2 will not count towards seeding or forfeit status.
-They will follow the format for double round robin, but will be more lenient to allow institutions to organize their teams.
+Due to delays in campus openings and the pandemic, Matches 1 through 4 will not count towards seeding or forfeit status.
+They will be more lenient to allow institutions to organize their teams.

 Reschedules and Forfeits:

 If a reschedule is wished to be made, both teams must agree and inform a tournament operator.
 All reschedules must start from 8:01 PM to 11:59 PM Eastern Time on the same day as originally scheduled.

 Reschedules that are out of the control of the institution such as but not limited to: weather, drills, shutdown, internet outage, power outage, holidays, etc. will be allowed to be played during reschedule week.

 All reschedules must be agreed upon by both involved teams more than 24 hours prior to the original start time.

 Reschedules not made in time or if a team does not show up to the match within 15 minutes of start time without proper communication, this will be considered a forfeit.
 If a team reaches two forfeits, they will be eliminated from the tournament.